 We were both tracing agents in an era when open source research and database tracing was at its beginnings.

-I recall Peter’s: Tracing Elusive Debtors Seminar (For senior tracing officers, supervisors and managers who are involved in the back-end collection of consumer credit) as the best tracing course I ever attended.
+I recall Peter’s: Tracing Elusive Debtors Seminar (For senior tracing officers, supervisors and managers who are involved in the back-end collection of consumer credit) as the best tracing course I ever attended back in the 1990’s

 I received an intriguing package at my office one day and was delighted to find that Peter had sent me the latest version of “Tracing the Debtor” with a bunch of press clippings and his ongoing notes.
 I suspected that this was his, “Master copy”.
 Peter was winding down in his career and he died some years later in 2013.